Leader: Roy Jamieson

 This walk, a loop from Charlotte Pass, will be on

 At 8.30 on Monday 1 April we started out from Charlotte Pass.
+Going bare feet across the Snowy River and Club Lake Creek was a solid early wake up call.

 Soon after, Dale had to withdraw due to having a heavy cold.
 The remaining 5 of us ascended to Blue Lake Lookout and then to the turnoff to Mt Twynam.
 A good deal of snow had fallen on Saturday and Sunday, so it was an amazing vista.